Ableton/ableton.github.io/linkkit/index.md

 # LinkKit

-iOS SDK for [Ableton Link](https://ableton.com/link), a new technology that synchronizes musical beat, tempo, and phase across multiple applications running on one or more devices.
+iOS SDK for [Ableton Link](https://ableton.com/link), a new technology that synchronizes musical beat, tempo, phase, and start/stop commands across multiple applications running on one or more devices.
 Applications on devices connected to a local network discover each other automatically and form a musical session in which each participant can perform
 independently: anyone can start or stop while still staying in time.
 Anyone can change the tempo, the others will follow.
 Anyone can join or leave without disrupting the session.